Biomedical-Simulation-Lab/geometry_tools/README.md

 # Warning
 There are newer versions of pyvista that have more functionality.
 Do not be tempted!
 This will have to be updated at some point in the near future.

+# How To Run
+See the document Meshing_Pipeline.pdf which was written by Gurnish.
+It has been marked up by me (Anna) because some things needed clarification, so read the comments too.